justatoaster47/slate-news-glow/instructions.md

 *   `.DS_Store` (macOS specific).
 *   `*.pem`, `*.key` (Private keys).

-## Best Practices During Implementation
+## Best Practices During Implementation / CURSORRULES
-* At the end of every task and every sub-task, include how to verify that it was implemented successfully and is fully functional
-* At the end of every task, also include any actions that need to be taken externally, such as on the Supabase dashboard, Vercel dashboard, getting API keys, etc.
-* Avoid having files over 200-300 lines of code.
-Refactor at that point.
-* when i prompt you "fix thoroughly" and you know what the issue is do this: consider all potential fixes equally, remove any bias you have on what is already correct. search the web (use brave mcp) on stackoverflow, github issues, and any relevant documentation (find documentation links in instructions.md). write a reasoning paragraph for each potential fix you come across on why it will and will not work for our use case, our project, and the versions of the frameworks/langauges/etc we are using. rank these by which you believe is best. attempt the best one, and if this fails, remove any implementation you did in that attempt, then attempt the second best one. avoid repeating the same fixes to the same problem if you know they haven't worked before.
+* when we encounter a recurring issue, do this:
+    1. consider all potential fixes equally, remove any bias you have on what is already correct.
+    2. search the web (use brave mcp) on stackoverflow, github issues, and any relevant documentation (find documentation links in instructions.md)
+    3. write a reasoning paragraph for each potential fix you come across on why it will and will not work for our use case, our project, and the versions of the frameworks/langauges/etc we are using. rank these by which you believe is best.
+    4. attempt the best one
+    5. if your fix attempts fail. immediately remove any implementations in attempting that fix. undo these changes throughly. then move onto the next best one.
+    6. repeat until success
 * DO NOT DO TASKS THAT ARE COMMENTED OUT: <!-- --> (this notation)
-* only implement the changes i've asked for, that my request is directly dependent upon, or that are a clear and obvious improvement. do not touch the codebase outside of where is necessary for the current task, try to keep all your changes localized to a few files to keep debugging easy and the architecture more modularized.
+* plan a task multiple steps ahead before implementation. think through carefully and gather any context that could be even slighty relevant.
+* implement and fix code in the most concise, elegant way possible. in this your goal is to achieve the exact functionality with the least amount of code.
+* do not add any new features or functionality unless explicitly asked to do so. do not change any aspect of code that is not absolutely necessary to complete the given task.
+* do not ask me to do tasks such as read files, create files, run commands, etc if you are able to do them yourself.
+* use consistent naming conventions and file structures.
+* before creating any new files, check through all potential directories that the files or directories could be in.
+* At the end of every task and every sub-task, include how to verify that it was implemented successfully and is fully functional.
+Also list any actions that need to be taken externally, such as on the Supabase dashboard, Vercel dashboard, getting API keys, etc.

 ## Implementation Plan: Econ Dashboard (Slate News Glow)